 We usually think of them as summer plants that die back when the colder weather comes, but there are many evergreen perennials that provide interest and structure to the garden through winter as well.

 They sometimes run into trouble and out of steam after a few years, sprawling out of their allotted space and, despite their increased size, creating fewer flowers.

-So instead of replacing them, save money by dividing them as part of your January gardening jobs.
+So instead of replacing them, save money by dividing your perennials as part of your January gardening jobs.
 This creates several smaller, new plants and once the divisions quickly get established they should grow well with improved blooming.

 Cut back your fall-fruiting raspberries right to the ground, then cut up and compost the removed stems.